Martoon-00/sdn-policy/README.md

 To build this project you need [stack](https://docs.haskellstack.org/en/stable/README/) tool.

-Executing `./launch-demo.sh` compiles the project and performs 1 consensus ballot with 1 proposed policy.
+Executing `cd demo; ./demo/launch-demo.sh` compiles the project and performs 1 consensus ballot with 1 proposed policy.

-More complex network topology parameters can be specified in `./topology.yaml`.
+More complex network topology parameters can be specified in `./topology.yaml` file inside `demo` directory.
 Custom config file can be passed via `--config` option.

 ## Tests